Coldcard/ckbunker/docs/setup.md

 interface to build your policy file without using any other part of the CKBunker.
 In fact a Coldcard does not need to be connected.

-The only limitation of this mode is the _Users_ section.
+One limitation of this mode is the _Users_ section.
 It communicates directly with the Coldcard to read the list of users and add/remove them.
 If you are using those features, you may need to edit the JSON.
+The same is true for the names of your multisig wallets.

 If you use the Bunker to upload your policy, the `allow_sl` and `set_sl` fields will be overriden by the Bunker and replaced.
 You